 Greener construction and renovation

 Our buildings are the second leading source of greenhouse gas emissions (GHG) in Montréal, after transportation.
-There are several ways to reduce the environmental footprint of Montréal’s municipal building inventory.
+The choice of building materials, the energy consumed for heating and the quality of the building envelope are just some of the many ways to reduce the environmental footprint of Montréal’s municipal building inventory.

 Commitments made by the city

-There are 475,000 buildings in Montréal.
+There are approximately 500,000 buildings in Montréal.
 The potential for reducing energy consumption and GHG emissions is significant.
-The city owns 1,750 of these buildings.
+The city owns 1,250 of these buildings.
 Specifically, it has made a commitment to:

 - Replace the use of fossil fuels (such as natural gas, fuel oil and propane) in municipal buildings with renewable energy.